Platinum Jubilee of Elizabeth II: Other tributes and events

 In Northern Ireland, a design competition was held for primary school children to create a "snapshot of Northern Ireland".
 The winning entry, designed by Emily McMullan from Dundonald Primary School, was manufactured into a rug by Northern Ireland company Ulster Carpets, and later sent to the Queen.
 In addition, the Queen and other members of the Royal Family received Northern Ireland Platinum Jubilee Hampers, showcasing more than fifty products from food and drink producers across Northern Ireland.

 Starting on 18 January, GB News, a TV news broadcaster, announced that it would be playing the national anthem at 5:59 every morning before programmes commenced.

-In March, the Duchess of Cornwall, who is president of the Royal Voluntary Service, launched the organisation's Platinum Champions Awards to honour 70 volunteers nominated by the public for their efforts in improving lives in their communities.
+In March, the Duchess of Cornwall, also president of the Royal Voluntary Service, launched the organisation's Platinum Champions Awards to honour 70 volunteers nominated by the public for their efforts in improving lives in their communities.
 The Prince of Wales and the Duchess penned the foreword to The Platinum Jubilee Cookbook, which was released in April.
 They also appeared in a special episode of the British soap opera EastEnders.
 The Prince's Foundation organised tea dances for people suffering from loneliness and isolation.

 In its April issue, British Vogue featured the Queen on its cover for the first time.
 Harper's Bazaar held a fashion shoot around the Tower of London, featuring designs by Victoria Beckham, Richard Quinn and Sarah Burton that were inspired by the Queen.
 Hello! commissioned a portrait by Ben Mosley.
 A portrait of the Queen was unveiled by Rob Munday.
 Titled Platinum Queen: Felicity, it was taken by Munday in 2004 during a session to create the first officially commissioned 3D hologram of the Queen.
 Tatler commissioned a new portrait of the Queen by Nigerian artist Oluwole Omofemi, for a special edition of Tatler magazine.
 Omofemi painted the Queen with black hair, which according to him represents the "power of the woman".
 He said, "when I look at her, I see someone who has conquered life".

 Women's Institute members knitted toy corgis and hid them across the United Kingdom.
 One contained a pair of free tickets to the Big Jubilee Lunch in London during the Jubilee weekend.
 The Elephant Family commissioned seven giant egg-shaped artefacts, each representing a decade of the Queen's reign.
 They were displayed across the Cadogan Estate in Chelsea as a part of the Eggs of an Era exhibition from 16 May to 12 June to raise awareness about poaching and collectability of wild birds' eggs.